-The Company's soft goods under the Callaway, OGIO, TravisMathew and Jack Wolfskin brands are designed and developed internally.
-Design specifications are sent to contract manufacturers who source the raw materials and build the products according to the Company's brands' specifications.
+The Company's soft goods under the Callaway, OGIO, TravisMathew and Jack Wolfskin brands are designed and developed internally and created through manufacturing partners who source materials and create the products according to the Company's brands' specifications.

 For certain risks associated with product design and development, see below, "Risk Factors" contained in Item 1A.